openmusic/xrns2mod/README.md

 **Note:** *I haven't ran this in approximately 10 years; I found it while sorting old stuff, and this probably won't work as I think Renoise has changed file formats too (I might be wrong though).*

+**ALSO**: *there seems to be a working project that does it all and does it from within Renoise: [XRNS2XMOD](https://xrns2xmod.codeplex.com/) - converts both to MOD and XM.
+I haven't ran it myself but it looks promising!*

 Shared for educational purposes.
 No support provided.

 [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)